martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

     + We kept the data outside of the repo to keep the memory size small.
     + Stored it in GoogleSheets so non-technical users can access the data too.
 - Data on each district councillors contact details were web-scraped from ...
-- Boundaries for each constituency were obtained through a FOI request by a member of the public [here](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c).
+- Boundaries for each constituency were obtained through a Freedom of Information (FOI) request by a member of the public [here](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c).

+### Creating a data package
+From sharing our project with friends, we were approached to help with another project to visualise Hong Kong traffic collisions.
+As part of this, we obtained this data via an FOI request on traffic collisions.
+In the interests of open-source, we developed an R package, [hkdatasets](https://github.com/Hong-Kong-Districts-Info/hkdatasets) that stores these datasets, all themed around Hong Kong.

 ### Linking to Facebook
 <Insert screenshot>